ibrahim8955/academy-web-app-dev/instructions/docs/resources/set_up_fork.md

 ---
-title: Get Started
+title: Setting up your fork
-sidebar_position: 20
+sidebar_position: 25
 ---

-# Get Started
+# Setting up your fork 🍴

 We will be working on individual forks of the same repository.